A Beginner’s Guide to Offroading near Salt Lake City

 American Fork Canyon – Seasonal

-In another area, forest roads cut through lush vegetation providing breathtaking views of valleys below.
-American Fork Canyon is open only about half of the year but well worth the short trip.
-It is home to Lower Mill Canyon, Forest Lake, Mary Ellen Gulch, Baker Fork Road, Miller Hill, and the slightly harder Mineral Basin.
+In another area, forest roads cut through lush vegetation, providing breathtaking views of valleys below.
+American Fork Canyon is open only about half of the year, but it is well worth the short trip.
+It is home to a variety of trails, such as Lower Mill Canyon, Mary Ellen Gulch, Baker Fork Road, Miller Hill, and the more difficult Forest Lake and Mineral Basin.

 Although there are no “major” obstacles within this network, it can still provide many opportunities for entertainment alongside cool, shaded trails and incredible views.
 American Fork Canyon is also a popular network for camping away from the summer heat and city noise, so find yourself a good spot before someone else does!
 Again, these trails are only open for about half of the year.
 Check back for updates on seasonal closures.